How social inequality can affect your mental health

-Your mental health is impacted by the conditions around you.
+Your mental health is impacted by the social conditions around you.

-The quality of your mental health can be affected by a wide range of factors in your life.
-These factors can impact your mental health in positive or negative ways, with some increasing your risk of having mental health difficulties, and others decreasing your risk of having mental health difficulties.
+The quality of your mental health can be affected by a wide range of factors.
+These factors can impact your mental health in positive or negative ways.
+Some increase your risk of experiencing mental health difficulties, while others decrease this risk substantially.
 Some factors can be psychological, including your self-esteem and how well you cope with stress, while other factors can be experiences like traumatic life events.
-Another factor which can shape your mental health is your social environment.
+Another important factor that can shape your mental health is your social environment, which can give rise to social inequality.

 What is a social environment?